Perfect Draft Series: Drafting 6th in a 12-Team ESPN PPR League

 It’s comforting when your targeted player is also the top recommendation.
 Over the last two seasons, LeVeon Bell is the only RB that has averaged more targets per game than Riddick and just four backs have scored more PPR points per touch in that time span (minimum 100 touches).
 Under one of the most pass-heavy playcallers in the league, Riddick is a fantastic RB2 in PPR leagues.

-Although Draft Analyzer wanted me to fill out my starters here, the aforementioned log jam in the middle tier of QBs means I can wait as long as possible on the position, and a glance at the Fantasy Rosters tab in the software showed me that I was the only team without a TE—in that situation I’m willing to gamble that another team won’t take a backup at the position for a while.
+Although Draft Hero wanted me to fill out my starters here, the aforementioned log jam in the middle tier of QBs means I can wait as long as possible on the position, and a glance at the Fantasy Rosters tab in the software showed me that I was the only team without a TE—in that situation I’m willing to gamble that another team won’t take a backup at the position for a while.
 Johnson is expected to see a significant number of his snaps from the slot this season and buying pieces of a Hue Jackson backfield is usually a worthwhile investment.

 My logic for passing on a QB or TE here was the same as the last round.
 Quizz is a player that I’m targeting in every draft this year, especially when I start with a WR-heavy approach.
 With Doug Martin suspended for the first three games Rodgers will get starter snaps early in the year and could maintain a significant workload even after Martin is activated.
 In three games as the Bucs’ starter last season, Rodgers averaged a 25/108/.33 rushing line and 16.6 PPR points, or end-of-season RB8 numbers.

 With a solid core of position players, I didn’t want to continue to gamble with the “onesies”, especially at TE.
-While Draft Analyzer wanted me to grab a QB, but the drop off from Martellus Bennett to Coby Fleener, the second-highest ranked TE available, is over 30 projected points.
+While Draft Hero wanted me to grab a QB, but the drop off from Martellus Bennett to Coby Fleener, the second-highest ranked TE available, is over 30 projected points.
 Green Bay had the third-highest red zone passing rate last season and acquiring cheap assets in a high-powered offense is a strategy that I want to implement in every league.

-Until teams started drafting backup QBs, I was willing to ignore Draft Analyzer’s QB choices—at this point there were still seven signal callers that I would draft as my starter and two more that I would be comfortable streaming in Week 1.
+Until teams started drafting backup QBs, I was willing to ignore Draft Hero’s QB choices—at this point there were still seven signal callers that I would draft as my starter and two more that I would be comfortable streaming in Week 1.
 Robby Anderson was only the fourth-highest ranked WR here, but he figures to be the only reliable target in what is otherwise going to be an abomination of an offense and a team’s WR1 generally benefits in garbage time.